MassOS-Linux/MassOS/installation-guide.md

 - Added Flatpak and Gnome Software support (EXPERIMENTAL/TESTING).
 - Complete theme overhaul, to make MassOS look cleaner and more modern.
 - Remove CMake GUI.
+- The `adduser` utility now copies all files present in `/etc/skel` to the new user's home directory.

 It also includes the following upgraded software, however there may be more upgrades before the next version of MassOS is released: